TheRealAnonymous008/quartz/content/details/mathematics/Mathematics.md

 * In learning Mathematics, prioritize understanding the definitions first using examples if needed.
 Then, understand what the theorems are saying.
 Finally, understand the proofs on why a theorem should be true (analogous to the [[Reading#Three Pass Approach|three pass approach]])
+* [The Ansatz Technique](https://en.wikipedia.org/wiki/Ansatz) pertains to solving a problem using an educated guess or assumption  about the solution which may later be verified to be part of the solution.
 # Topics
 * [[Calculus]]
 * [[Game Theory]]